-(1) Furnish the Administrator with a report that describes the control equipment and certifies that the control equipment meets the specifications of (1) = 12b(a)(1) and (1) = 12b(a)(1).
-This report shall be an attachment to the notification required by (0, 1) = 12b(a)(1).
+(1) Furnish the Administrator with a report that describes the control equipment and certifies that the control equipment meets the specifications of (1) and (1) and (1).
+This report shall be an attachment to the notification required by (0.7).